sfbuysse/SW_IT_PopDiffPlasticity/02_Analysis.md

 ```

 #Notes
 The AnovaResults_YEAR files that were output have been copied over to the data/ModelResults.xlsx on 8/2/2024 to make formatting changes and color code for easier comparison and analysis.
+This was erpeated on 7/22/2025 to update with the emmeans package outputs.

 The spreadsheet is color coded so p values below 0.05 are green, between 0.1 and 0.05 are orange, and others are left white.
 The model terms are red if there is disagreement in significance between experiments for traits that were measured in both experiments.
 Post hoc analyses if there was an interaction between population and treatment are only recorded here (as of 7/19/2024) and are only done for 2021 as of 8/2/2024.More were done after and added to the spreadsheet with a note of if there was an interaction or not.
+Now with emmeans there is a post hoc results spreadsheet as well which is included in the tables for the manuscript

 Choosing to only include SLA and move LDMC to the supplemental so I want correlation information for the two traits.